cloudxabide/SUSE-bangers/Higher_Ground.md

 Code.... keep on forking
 Party repos... you best believin'
-That more code will come along
+More code will come along
 'Cause SUSE won't let you down, fo-show

 SUSE-teachers, a-keep on teachin'